cloudmesh-community/fa19-516-167/project/report.md

 Integrate Cloudmesh with cloud service providers' object storage lifecycle management services to effectively manage storage costs throughout their lifecycle.
-This service is intended to be added to the Cloudmesh storage project https://github.com/cloudmesh/cloudmesh-storage
+This service is intended to be added to the Cloudmesh storage project https://github.com/cloudmesh/cloudmesh-storage Implementation of lifecycle policies will be provided for AWS and Azure cloud providers, and locally if time permits.

 ## Motivation